-ou wonder what he thought about during those 43 non-stop hours of his solo canoe marathon.
+ou wonder what he thought about during those 43 non-stop his hours ofsolo canoe marathon.

 Was he entranced by the moonlight, as it played upon the waves of the Delaware River?

 Or did his mind weigh more practical matters, like meeting his beloved wife, Bets, for resupplies?